-The School Progress, Part A: Academic Growth provides an opportunity for campuses to receive credit for STAAR results in reading/language arts (RLA) and mathematics that show annual growth and if applicable demonstrate accelerated learning.
+School Progress, Part A: Academic Growth provides an opportunity for campuses to receive credit for STAAR results in reading/language arts (RLA) and mathematics when students show annual growth and, if applicable, demonstrate accelerated learning.

 Annual Growth indicates the amount of improvement or growth a student has made from year to year.
-For STAAR assessments (with or without accommodations), annual growth is measured by a transition table.
+For STAAR assessments annual growth is measured by a transition table.
 Individual student growth is calculated as the change between Low Did Not Meet Grade Level, High Did Not Meet Grade Level, Low Approaches Grade Level, High Approaches Grade Level, Meets Grade Level, and Masters Grade Level performance from the prior year to the current year.